Skip to Main Content

 The Room Before the Plate

 There is a particular kind of restaurant that earns its reputation as much through where it sits as what it serves.
-Travelle at The Langham, Chicago occupies the ground floor of The Langham at 330 N Wabash Ave, a building whose address alone positions it inside one of the city's most contested dining corridors.
+Travelle at The Langham, Chicago occupies the ground floor of The Langham at 330 N Wabash Ave in Chicago, a building whose address places it in one of the city's most contested dining corridors.
 The Chicago River runs alongside this stretch of Wabash, and the approach to the hotel carries the particular energy of a city that takes its architecture seriously.
 Stepping into a hotel dining room of this calibre, you encounter proportions and materials that signal investment in the physical experience long before a menu arrives.

 Hotel dining in American cities has split decisively over the past decade.
 One cohort defaulted toward predictable brasserie formats, safe for convention guests and indifferent to locality.
 The other pursued something closer to a neighbourhood restaurant that happens to share a postcode with a lobby.
-Travelle belongs to the second category, positioned to serve both hotel guests and a River North audience that has no shortage of credible alternatives at the full Chicago restaurants level.
+Travelle belongs to the second category, positioned to serve both hotel guests and a River North audience that has no shortage of credible alternatives.
 That dual constituency shapes the format: accessible enough for a business dinner, considered enough for a dining-led evening.

 Sourcing as Editorial Stance